Consumer Awareness of Personal Finance

 The Financial Literacy Landscape in America

-According to the National Foundation for Credit Counseling’s 2013 Financial Literacy Survey, 40% of US adults gave their personal finance knowledge a grade of “C” or worse, down just 1% from results of the same survey in 2009.
+According to the National Foundation for Credit Counseling’s 2016 Financial Literacy Survey, 45% of US adults gave their personal finance knowledge a grade of “C” or worse, an increase of 5% from results of the same survey in 2009.

 It’s therefore no surprise that consumers are still displaying flawed financial logic.
 For example, after cutting back on spending in reaction to the economic woes of the Great Recession, US consumers have begun to incur credit card debt at an alarmingly rapid and consistent rate.
-We managed to increase our credit card debt in 2014 by 43% compared to 2013 according to WalletHub’s 2015 Credit Card Debt Study.
+We managed to increase our credit card debt in 2015 by 2768% when compared with 2010, according to WalletHub’s 2016 Credit Card Debt Study.

 Consumer Financial Protection Bureau (CFPB)